IRM-003: Data Protection of University Information

 - Driver’s license number or state identification card number issued in lieu of a driver’s license number;

-- Financial account number, or credit card or debit card number, including any cardholder data in any form on a payment card.
+- Credit card or debit card number, including any cardholder data in any form on a payment card; or

-- Health information is any information that, if exposed, can reveal an individual’s health condition and/or history of health services use, including information defined by Health Insurance Portability and Accountability Act (HIPAA) as protected health information (PHI).
+- Health information, which is any information that, if exposed, can reveal an individual’s health condition and/or history of health services use, including information defined by Health Insurance Portability and Accountability Act (HIPAA) as protected health information (PHI).

 Individual–Use Electronic Devices: